infobyte/emploleaks/README.md

  - Integration with Leak Check
  - Integration with BreachAlarm

- Also, our idea is collect even more information from public sources from every employee.
+ Also, we will be focusing on gathering even more information from public sources of every employee.
 Do you have any idea in mind?
 Don't hesitate to reach us:

- Javi Aguinaga: jaguinaga@faradaysec.com
+  - Javi Aguinaga: jaguinaga@faradaysec.com
- Gabi Franco: gabrielf@faradaysec.com
+  - Gabi Franco: gabrielf@faradaysec.com

- Or you con DM at @pastacls or @gaaabifranco on Twitter.
+ Or you con DM at [@pastacls](https://twitter.com/pastacls) or [@gaaabifranco](https://twitter.com/gaaabifranco) on Twitter.

 ## 📝 License